 Me And Thee Films

-Jeanette and Ron came together in February 2015 and formed ME and THEE FILMS to make bold and unique films combining their many years of creativity and talent.
+Jeanette and Ron came together in February 2015 and formed ME and THEE FILMS.
+Making bold and unique films combining their many years of creativity and talent.

 Jeanette Rourke is an Actor, Writer, Director and Film Maker.
 Her first independent short film, ‘And you are?’ written and directed by Jeanette has been screened internationally, at over twenty festivals, and nominated for multiple awards.
 For more information about Jeanette click here.